lorcalhost/BTB-manager-telegram/README.md

 **If you have feature requests please open an issue on this repo, developers are also welcome to contribute!**

 ## About
-I wanted to develop an easy way of managing [Binance Trade Bot] so that I wouldn't have to constantly ssh into the VPS and my non-techy friends could enjoy the benefits of the bot.
+I wanted to develop an easy way of managing [Binance Trade Bot] so that I wouldn't have to constantly ssh into the VPS, and my non-techy friends could enjoy the benefits of automated trading.

 As of now the bot is able to perform the following actions:
 - Check bot status (running / not running)